GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: INTRODUCTION

 \section{INTRODUCTION}

-In recent years, a prominent research direction in autonomous driving has been the development of planning-oriented end-to-end models\cite{end2endreview}.
-In contrast to modular autonomous driving consisting of modular pipelines such as perception, prediction and planning \cite{bevformer,vectornet,pathplaning}, end-to-end methods directly map raw sensor inputs to planned trajectories \cite{transfuser,uniad,vad,drivetransformer}, control signals \cite{conditionalimitationlearning,driveadapter}, or a fused output derived from trajectory and control branches \cite{tcp,multiadaptive}.
+In recent years, a prominent research direction in autonomous driving is the development of planning-oriented end-to-end models\cite{end2endreview}.
+In contrast to modular autonomous driving, which consists of a pipeline of perception, prediction and planning \cite{bevformer,zhang2025co,pathplanning}, end-to-end methods directly map raw sensor inputs to planned trajectories \cite{transfuser,uniad,vad,drivetransformer}, control signals \cite{conditionalimitationlearning,driveadapter}, or a fused output derived from trajectory and control branches \cite{tcp,multiadaptive}.
 These approaches provide a holistic model for driving, enabling unified optimization towards a global objective, significantly reducing manual engineering efforts, and allowing for the direct use of rich sensor information.

 Despite their notable benefits, a persistent limitation of current end-to-end autonomous driving models stems from their global imitation learning on overall training datasets.
-This approach, typically employing single-mode planning with L2 loss, inherently models the complex output space as a single Gaussian distribution, leading to a tendency towards mode averaging\cite{drivetransformer,motionforecasting}.
+This approach, typically employing single-mode planning with L2 loss, inherently models the complex output space as a single Gaussian distribution, leading to a tendency toward mode averaging\cite{drivetransformer,motionforecasting}.
 Consequently, their performance is compromised, as the generated output represents an averaged behavior across diverse scenarios rather than the optimal policy for the current specific scenario.
 This ultimately restricts the acquisition of diversified driving skills to handle diverse scenarios.
 Prior approaches employed command-based conditional imitation learning to mitigate mode averaging\cite{conditionalimitationlearning,CILRS}.
 However, this approach faced an inherent limitation: solely relying on driving commands is insufficient to distinguish complex scenarios (e.g., an overtaking scenario simultaneously includes turn left, go straight, and turn right commands).
 Such rigid classification fails to comprehensively consider rich scene information, thus hindering the capture of the diversity of driving skills.